 The COVID-19 pandemic and its related macroeconomic effects significantly impacted our business and results of operations in past years.
 At the height of the pandemic and as an aesthetics company, the surgical procedures involving our breast products were susceptible to local and national government restrictions.
-The inability or limited ability to perform non-emergency procedures significantly harmed our revenues since the second quarter of 2020 and during the first quarter of 2022.
+The inability or limited ability to perform non-emergency procedures significantly harmed our revenues starting in the second quarter of 2020 and lasting through the first quarter of 2022.
+While restrictions on non-emergency procedures have been removed, there is still substantial uncertainty as to when, if at all, the aesthetic procedures that the Company's products are sold into will return to pre-pandemic levels.